hstreamdb/docs/docs/en/cli/cli.md

 ### Security Settings (optional)

-If [security options](../security/overview.md) is enabled, here are some options that should also be configured for CLI correspondingly.
+If [security option](../operation/security/overview.md) is enabled, here are some options that should also be configured for CLI correspondingly.

 #### Encryption

-If [server encryption](../security/encryption.md) is enabled, the `--tls-ca` option should be add to CLI connection options:
+If [server encryption](../operation/security/encryption.md) is enabled, the `--tls-ca` option should be added to CLI connection options:

 ```sh
 hstream --tls-ca "<path to the CA certificate file>"